 Are Brooklyn Fashion Designers Being Ripped Off by Urban Outfitters?

-If you've never been, Urban Outfitters is basically like the Gap, but for hipsters (or people who want "that look").
+If you've never been, Urban Outfitters is basically like the Gap for hipsters (or people who want "that look").
 And if you've never been, the Brooklyn Flea Market is a wonderful place for local designers to show off their wares!
 It is also, via The Brooklyn Paper, a wonderful place to steal ideas from if you work for Urban Outfitters!